 Activity 22: Streamlined Lease Assistance Program CE #1: Agency Cost Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Total cost of task in dollars (decrease).
 Cost of task prior to implementation of the activity (in dollars).
 Expected cost of task after implementation of the activity (in dollars).
 Actual cost of task after implementation of the activity (in dollars).
 Whether the outcome meets or exceeds the benchmark.
 Total cost of recertifications.
-Total cost of recertifications prior to implementation of this activity is \$176,524 in FY 2014 \$165,492 staff cost + \$11,032 postage cost \$158,872 in FY 2017 and beyond. \$210,765 in FY 2018. \$202,721 staff cost + \$8,044 postage cost Staff Cost Calculation:6,055 hours X \$33.48 per hour No, the outcome does not meet the benchmark for this activity in FY 2018.
-The increase in time spent is related to an increase in the number of recertifications processed during FY 2018.
-Staff Cost Calculation: 4,943 hours X \$33.48 per hour
+Total cost of recertifications prior to implementation of this activity is \$176,524 in FY 2014 \$165,492 staff cost + \$11,032 postage cost Staff Cost Calculation: 4,943 hours X \$33.48 per hour \$158,872 in FY 2017 and beyond. \$140,064 in FY 2019. \$132,252 staff cost + \$7,812 postage cost Staff Cost Calculation:3,949 hours X \$33.48 per hour Yes, the outcome meets and exceeds the benchmark for this metric.

 Activity 22: Streamlined Lease Assistance Program CE #2: Staff Time Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Total time to complete the task in staff hours (decrease).
 Total amount of staff time dedicated to the task prior to implementation of the activity (in hours).
 Expected amount of total staff time dedicated to the task after implementation of the activity (in hours).
 Actual amount of total staff time dedicated to the task after implementation of the activity (in hours).
 Whether the outcome meets or exceeds the benchmark.
 Total time to complete recertifications in staff hours.
 Total amount of staff time dedicated to recertifications prior to implementation of the activity is 4,943 hours in FY 2014 Staff Time Calculation: 4,413 recertifications X 1.12 hours per recertification 4,449 hours in FY 2017 and beyond.
-6,055 Hours in FY 2018.
-Staff Time Calculation: 4,420 recertifications performed in PH and HCV programs X 1.37 hours per recertification No, the outcome does not meet the benchmark.
+3,949 Hours in FY 2019.
+Staff Time Calculation: 4,340 recertifications performed in PH and HCV programs X .91 hours per recertification Yes, the outcome meets and exceeds the benchmark for this metric.

-Activity 22: Streamlined Lease Assistance Program CE #3: Decrease in Error Rate of Task Execution Unit of Measurement Baseline 8 Benchmark Outcome Benchmark Achieved?
+Activity 22: Streamlined Lease Assistance Program CE #3: Decrease in Error Rate of Task Execution Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Average error rate in completing a task as a percentage (decrease).
 Average error rate of task prior to implementation of the activity (percentage).
 Expected average error rate of task after implementation of the activity (percentage).
 Actual average error rate of task after implementation of the activity (percentage).
 Whether the outcome meets or exceeds the benchmark.
 Average error rate in completing recertifications as a percentage.
 Average error rate of recertifications prior to implementation of the activity is 11%.
 The average error rate of recertifications is not expected to change as a result of this activity.
-The actual average error rate of recertifications in FY 2018 is 3%.
+The actual average error rate of recertifications in FY 2019 is 3.59%.
 Yes, the outcome meets and exceeds the benchmark for this metric.